 Call-to-action

-A call-to-action or CTA acts as your websiteโs hook.
-Coming up with an effective CTA boils down to knowing exactly what each pageโs intent is and what sort of action you want a user to do.
-CTAs have been integral in some of the most successful landing pages, a fundamental element used to improve conversion rates.
+A call-to-action or CTA acts as your website’s hook.
+Coming up with an effective CTA boils down to knowing exactly what each page’s intent is and what sort of action you want a user to do.
+CTAs have been integral in some of the most successful landing pages; a fundamental element used to improve conversion rates.

 Mobile-friendly

 Mobile usage continues to surpass desktop – making up 52.2% of combined traffic worldwide in 2018 from a mere 16.2% in 2013.
-This is the reality – being user-oriented means meeting your market exactly where they are, and right now, thatโs on mobile; so make sure your website is mobile-responsive, meaning users should have a seamless experience regardless of screen size.
+This is the reality – being user-oriented means meeting your market exactly where they are, and right now, that’s on mobile, so make sure your website is mobile-responsive, meaning users should have a seamless experience regardless of screen size.

 Email and contact forms

-The key to an effective online form can be summarized in 3 Pโs: prominence, proof, and promise.
+The key to an effective online form can be summarized in the 3 P’s: prominence, proof, and promise.
 Your contact form should be visible, credible, and able to deliver the expectation of a user upon signing up.
-A tit for a tat – if they give you information, what do they get in return?
-And what do you do with their information?
-Be transparent with that.

 Optimize your content

 If web design is the face of your business online, content is what comes out of its mouth.
-Great design can only take you so far, but with great content you can turn a simple website visit to an actual lead or sale.
-This is especially true in an era when stories are often what people buy into, not products.
-To help you get started, here are a few things to focus on:
+Great design can only take you so far, but with great content, you can turn a simple website visitor into an actual lead or sale.

 Topic relevance

-If Iโm a user thinking of buying running shoes, then it would be crazy to tell me a story about high heels.
-Relevance is not just about churning out content that is related to a need, itโs also about offering real value to the reader.
+If I’m a user thinking of buying running shoes, then it would be crazy to tell me a story about high heels.
+Relevance is not just about churning out content that is related to a need, it’s also about offering real value to the reader.
 You have to be creative to stand out while still being able to bridge a specific market gap.

 Readability

-Market research enables you to craft content that speaks your audienceโs language.
-Equally important, though, is it should be easy to the eyes – scannable, visual, mobile-friendly, and highly-targeted based on the buyerโs journey the user is in.
-You canโt use too much jargon for someone who is still on the awareness stage, but it might be useful to a site visitor who is deeper in the funnel.
+Market research enables you to craft content that speaks your audience’s language.
+Equally important, though, is it should be easy for the eyes – scannable, visual, mobile-friendly, and highly targeted based on the buyer’s journey the user is in.

 The use of video and images

 Long chunks of text can bore a reader.
-Your website is not a research paper designed for academics, itโs a channel designed to create experiences for a user.
-Make it more memorable and enticing by using rich media such as images and video.
-Remember, humans are able to process visual data 60,000 times faster than text.
-But you also need to keep in mind that you have to keep your file sizes at a minimum, as this affects loading speeds.
+Your website is not a research paper designed for academics; it’s a channel designed to create experiences for a user.
+Make it more memorable and enticing by using rich media such as images and videos.

 Shareable

 One of the things digital marketing shares with traditional marketing is word of mouth.
 Earned media is as effective online as it is offline.
-Keeping this in mind will help you see content as an avenue to build and engage a community – it should be able to spark conversation and be easily shareable.
+Keeping this in mind will help you see content as an avenue to build and engage a community.
+It should be able to spark conversation and be easily shareable.

 Mention industry leaders and influencers